Join us for our annual Working Women’s Forum to celebrate National Business Women’s Week ™

 Lynn Pippenger Hall, 700 4th Street South, St. Petersburg, FL 33701

 (Parking Lot #19)

 6:00-8:00 Program in the Auditorium

-Tickets are now available.
+Tickets are now available (online through 10/16; only at the door on the day of the event).
 The price is $35 ($30 for BPW members) and includes admission to the event, hors d’oeuvres, one drink and parking in lot 19.
 Ticket price at the door will be $40.

 Thank you to our 2017 event sponsors:

 Gold Level Sponsors: